MicrosoftDocs/ATADocs/ATPDocs/migrate-from-ata-overview.md

 1. ATA roles group membership
 1. VPN integration
 1. Alert exclusions
-    - Exclusions are not transferable from ATA to Azure ATP, so details of each exclusion are required to [replicate the exclusions in Azure ATP](excluding-entities-from-detections.md).
+    - Exclusions are not transferable from ATA to [!INCLUDE [Product short](includes/product-short.md)], so details of each exclusion are required to [replicate the exclusions in [!INCLUDE [Product short](includes/product-short.md)]](excluding-entities-from-detections.md).
 1. Account details for HoneyToken accounts.
-    - If you don't already have dedicated HoneyToken accounts, learn more about [HoneyTokens in Azure ATP](install-step7.md) and create new accounts to use for this purpose.
+    - If you don't already have dedicated HoneyToken accounts, learn more about [HoneyTokens in [!INCLUDE [Product short](includes/product-short.md)]](install-step7.md) and create new accounts to use for this purpose.
 1. Complete list of all entities (computers, groups, users) you wish to manually tag as Sensitive entities.
-    - Learn more about the importance of [Sensitive entities](sensitive-accounts.md) in Azure ATP.
+    - Learn more about the importance of [Sensitive entities](sensitive-accounts.md) in [!INCLUDE [Product short](includes/product-short.md)].
 1. Report scheduling [details](reports.md) (list of reports and scheduled timing).

 > [!NOTE]